trussworks/react-uswds/docs/for_trussels.md

     - especially any that are labeled `good first issue` if this is your first time contributing to ReactUSWDS
   - Issues in the **Needs requirements** column are undergoing active discussion and would probably benefit from your point of view!
 - Browse [open issues](https://github.com/trussworks/react-uswds/issues) to see if there are any new issues that need to be labeled or prioritized
+- Check in with any other active maintainers about what areas are in need of help

 ## Offboarding